 Among the most important decisions that an injured NC worker may have to make is whether to accept an NC Workers’ Comp Settlement.
 Very often an “adjuster” for the applicable workers’ comp insurance carrier, or even an insurance defense attorney working for an employer and insurance company, will contact an injured worker to discuss the possibility of settlement.
 If this happens, the injured workers would be wise to contact an experience NC workers’ comp attorney.

 In many (perhaps, most) workers’ compensation claims in North Carolina, the case will eventually settle by compromise settlement, or “clincher,” agreement.
 A “clincher” is a full and final NC workers’ compensation settlement.
-A clincher agreement is a full a final settlement and resolves any and all the issues in a NC workers’ compensation case, including all wage-loss (disability) benefits and medical compensation.
+A clincher agreement resolves any and all of the issues in a NC workers’ compensation case, including all wage-loss (disability) benefits and medical compensation.
 A clincher or settlement agreement ends all compensation and is intended to resolve the claim in a full and final manner.

 There is no requirement in North Carolina that a workers’ compensation case settle.
 In fact, certain cases should not be resolved through compromise settlement at all.
 For example, a badly injured worker who will require medical treatment and disability compensation for the remainder of his or her life may be best served to allow the workers’ comp claim, as a legal matter, to continue, while coordinating workers’ comp benefits with other available forms of entitlements (like social security disability benefits, among numerous others).